vishaltak/gitlab-development-kit/doc/gdk_commands.md

    review, follow the process for submitting a merge request for a `gitlab` branch from the command line.
 1. Once the work is completed, we recommend [updating GDK](#update-gdk) again.
-This means that the next time you want to run it, GDK is based on `master` and not on the changed branch.
+This means that the next time you want to run it, GDK is based on `main` and not on the changed branch.